emiketic/emiketic.github.io/_posts/2018-09-19-react-native-ci-cd-with-gitlab-and-appetize.markdown

 Where `CI_COMMIT_REF_SLUG` is a git reference (tag or branch) provided by GitLab CI/CD.

-This solution good enough for us even when security/access is a constraint (we use `.htaccess`).
+This solution is good enough for us even when security/access is a constraint (we use `.htaccess`).

 For more fine-grained control, we're looking into Google Drive among other suitable candidates like Dropbox, Amazon S3, ...